adampgiles/CI_PP4_SD/README.md

 14. I want to be able to amend my Account details.
 So that I can ensure my details are correct and up to date.
 15. I want to be able to sort Developer Profiles by multiple criteria.
 So that I can quickly identify Developer profiles by price, name or post count.
 16. I want to be able to view a list of Developer Profiles I have purchased access to.
 So that I can quickly navigate to a Developer's Profile.
+17. I want to access a contact form, so I can inform the site owner.

 ## Design